ivankusur/Data-Analysis/README.md

 Welcome to my repository!
-My name is [Your Name], and I am a Data Analyst with experience in various tools and methodologies for data analysis.
+My name is Ivan Kusurhashev, and I am a Data Analyst with experience in various tools and methodologies for data analysis.
 Here, you will find projects and examples showcasing my approach to working with data:

 Spreadsheets (Excel/Google Sheets): Proficient in Pivot Tables, data cleaning, and creating insightful visualizations.
 SQL: Skilled in advanced queries, window functions, query optimization, and Common Table Expressions (CTEs).